Importance of Iodine in Your Pregnancy Diet

 In case you are limiting your consumption of salt for health reasons, take a quick check of the amount of iodine you might be getting from other sources and balance them out accordingly.

 Just like any other nutritive element out there, it stays nutritive only when it is consumed in an amount that is optimum for the body.
 The same goes for iodine as well.

 It is generally recommended that the consumption of iodine should not exceed beyond 1000 mcg on a daily basis.
 Consuming a lot of iodine on a regular basis can, in fact, result in hypothyroidism in you as well as your child, or even be the reason for thyroid cancer.
 If you have a prenatal supplement that does contain some proportion of iodine, that usually shouldn’t be a problem.
 But taking any additional iodine supplements is not advised for this exact reason since all supplements begin at a dosage of 500mcg of iodine itself.

 Signs and Symptoms of Iodine Deficiency in Pregnancy

-- Any changes in the weather could be enough to make you fall ill
+- Any changes in the weather make you fall ill.

 - A general feeling of weakness and lethargy in the body

 Maintaining a healthy level of iodine within the body is not a difficult task.
 Keeping a good diet, using iodized salt in your preparations, and ensuring a well-rounded nutrition can keep you and your baby healthy.
-In case of taking any medications to treat thyroid related conditions, keeping your doctor in the loop is your best bet.
+In case of taking any medications to treat thyroid related conditions, checking with your doctor would be your best bet.